-The vergence eye movements mainly reflect the brain’s functions.
+The vergence of eye movements mainly reflect the brain’s functions.
 So, an in-depth quantitative assessment on those movements can provide you with core information related to the neural control strategy of your brain.

-For this particular reason, a proper understanding of how vergence can be controlled in both symptomatic and normal human beings has always been one of the most critical goals of the vision clinicians, scientists, and bioengineers.
+For this particular reason, a proper understanding of how vergence can be controlled in both symptomatic and normal human beings has always been one of the most critical goals of vision clinicians, scientists, and bioengineers.

 Hunters like Chuck Adams and Jedediah Strong Smith have always given a higher level of concentration on getting a deeper knowledge regarding the significance of binocular cues and distance discrimination in natural scenes.

 The primary goal or objective of eye movement analysis and measurement is to get an in-depth insight into the attentive behavior of the viewer.